neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

                 Note right of Presenter: Check the validation status of all CrosshairWidget parameters (CrosshairWidget.validation_status)
                 Note right of Presenter: Invalid Status: Nothing

 #.
-This describes the sequence of events happening among M-V-P when Crosshair parameter sample_type_value is updated in order to draw crosshair on the plot : sample_type_update().
+This describes the sequence of events happening among M-V-P when Crosshair parameter experiment_type_value is updated in order to draw crosshair on the plot : experiment_type_update().
-The presenter checks the value of sample_type_value and splits the workflow as follows
+The presenter checks the value of experiment_type_value and splits the workflow as follows

     * Valid Status:

-        * sample_type_value is set to Powder
+        * experiment_type_value is set to Powder

             .. mermaid::